meshcloud/meshcloud-docs/docs/meshstack.kubernetes.index.md

 cors-allowed-origins: "http://localhost:9001,https://.*"
 ```

-### MeshFed Service Account
+### meshStack Service Accounts

-The meshStack Kubernetes Module uses a dedicated OpenShift ServiceAccount to work with Kubernetes APIs on behalf of meshStack.
+The meshStack Kubernetes Modules use dedicated Kubernetes ServiceAccounts to work with Kubernetes APIs on behalf of meshStack.
 To create these credentials, create the following objects via `kubectl apply` as a Cluster Administrator.

+Service principals are located in configured namespaces.
+In the following yaml files we use the "meshcloud" namespace for the principals.
+You can also define a different namespace if you prefer.
+Before applying the yaml file, the namespace has to be created first via `kubectl create namespace meshcloud`.

+#### Tenant Management

+The tenant management component of meshStack requires the following principal.

 ```yaml
 ---